no-bs-cloud/no-bs-cloud.github.io/content/en/_index.md

 We believe in self-hosted, self-maintained, highly profitable platform blueprint.
 We believe in people, in in-sourced skills, because SaaS companies success only come when you master your own destiny.

-No BS! provide you with professional services and expertise over many topics
+noBS! provide you with professional services and expertise over many topics
 {{% /blocks/lead %}}